duliodenis/python_master_degree/README.md

 | P12. | Project 12: Social Team Builder

 ## Unit 13: Algorithms & Data Structures
-> Techdegree First Year Master Level.
+> First Year Master Level.

 > In this track learn about two of the fundamental topics in computer science - algorithms and data structures.